AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 > - The **Event** container is known in Adobe Analytics as the **Hit** container.
 >

 A filter sets conditions to filter persons, sessions or events based on conditions.
-For example conditions to filter persons based on person characteristics and navigation traits.
-To further breakdown data, you can filter on specific sessions and page view events, screen taps, menu choices on a set-top box, and more.
+For example, conditions to filter persons based on person characteristics and navigation traits.
+To further breakdown the data, you can filter on specific sessions, page view events, screen taps, menu choices on a set-top box, and more.
 But also filter on attributes that you have ingested from a CRM or loyalty system.
 The [Filter builder](/help/components/filters/filter-builder.md) provides a simple interface to build these subsets and apply conditions in nested, hierarchical Person, Session, or Event containers.

 The container architecture employed in the [Filter builder](/help/components/filters/filter-builder.md) defines Person as the outermost container.
 The container contains overarching data specific for the person across sessions and events like page views, mobile application screens, or menu screens on a set-top box.
 A nested Session container lets you set rules to break down the person's data based on sessions.
 A nested Event container lets you break down person information based on individual interactions.
 Each container lets you report across a person's history, interactions broken down by sessions, or break down individual events.

 ### Person container

 The Person container includes every session and every event for the persons that qualify for the condition specified in the container.
-When you define a filter  with a simple condition like `Page Name equals Checkout`, then the Person container will resolve to:
+When you define a filter with a simple condition like `Page Name equals Checkout`, then the Person container resolves to:

 - All persons that have visited the page with name `Checkout`.
-- All sessions for these persons.d
+- All sessions for these persons.
 - All event data for these persons.

 As the most broadly defined container, reports generated at the Person container level returns events and sessions for all persons that qualify for the filter.
 The Person container is the most susceptible to change based on defined date ranges.